 In a remote environment, every message, email, and assignment must be understandable to achieve effective results.
 When you write a message to your colleagues, no matter how important it is, make sure it is clear and concise.
 Proofread what you wrote and put it in the reader’s position.
 Good written communication will help you develop all your ideas better and will help you to avoid any type of misunderstanding.

 3. Experience with Remote Tools

 Remote team communication can only be effective if they use the right tools.
-Teams must select the most valuable tools and put in lists on your resume.
+Teams must select the most valuable tools and put them in lists on their resume.
 There are hundreds of them.
 You have tools for video conferencing (Zoom), project management (Basecamp), or instant messaging (Slack).
 But what you must know is how to use them.

 Feeling comfortable accessing the tools your company uses daily will help you develop as a skillful remote worker.
 Companies usually prioritize and require collaborative employees.
 Therefore, having reliable management of the tools can contribute to your productivity and results.

 Now you plan your schedule.
 Whether you focus on advancing on projects or strengthening your weaknesses, you’ll decide on your activities every day.
 And sometimes, remote employers can be demanding.